U.S. flag

 Intellectual disability in those with a brain MRI abnormality was:

-• Severe in an individual with polymicrogyria and pachygyria; in contrast, the individual with polymicrogyria reported by Al-Salem et al [2013] had normal developmental milestones and body asymmetry (left side smaller than the right) with brisk reflexes and increased tone on the left.
+• Severe in two individuals with polymicrogyria and pachygyria [Tatton-Brown et al 2013, Griffiths et al 2019]; in contrast, the individual with polymicrogyria reported by Al-Salem et al [2013] had normal developmental milestones and body asymmetry (left side smaller than the right) with brisk reflexes and increased tone on the left.
+The degree of intellectual disability of the individual with polymicrogyria reported by Cohen et al [2016] is unknown.

-• Note: The degree of intellectual disability was not reported for one individual with ventriculomegaly.
+Note: The degree of intellectual disability was not reported for one individual with ventriculomegaly.

 Skeletal features

 • Advanced bone age.
-Of 29 individuals evaluated, all had advanced bone age.
+Of 33 individuals evaluated, all had advanced bone age.

 • Camptodactyly.
 Some affected individuals had camptodactyly of the fingers, some had camptodactyly of the toes, and some had camptodactyly of fingers and toes.
-On occasion the toe camptodactyly required surgical correction.
+On occasion, the toe camptodactyly required surgical correction.

 Figure 2.